swiss-territorial-data-lab/regbl-poc/src/regbl-deduce/README.md

 The change in morphology is detected through the building pixel footprint surface, shown by the green circle.
 This timelines are created using the [_tracker_](../../src/regbl-tracker) tool.

+## Program outputs

+This program creates and populates the following sub-directories of the main storage directory :

+    output_deduce Files named after buildings EGID containing the upper and _             lower construction range boundaries

+These directories can contains large amount of file, depending on the size and building population of the selected geographical area.

 ## Usage

 The construction date program is used in the following way :